Are you thinking of starting an online store? Not sure whether you should use Shopify or WooCommerce?

 Scalability on WooCommerce

-WooCommerce is a self-hosted platform which makes you responsible for maintaining updates, backups, and security of your website.
+WooCommerce is a self-hosted platform, which makes you responsible for maintaining updates, backups, and security of your website.

-The good news is that you have plenty of options to manage growth, since you are in full control of your WordPress site.
+The good news is that you have plenty of options to manage growth since you are in full control of your WordPress site.

-Your WooCommerce hosting costs will increase, but you will have better control on the specific resources you upgrade, and you can make sure that you are not paying for resources that you don’t need.
+Your WooCommerce hosting costs will increase, but you will have better control over the specific resources you upgrade, and you can make sure that you are not paying for resources that you don’t need.

 Despite the control that WooCommerce offers, some small businesses simply prefer a hassle-free solution.

-Support Options for WooCommerce vs Shopify
+Support Options for WooCommerce vs. Shopify

 Let’s see how WooCommerce and Shopify handle support and the options they offer to get help when needed.